 Rob Mousley's awesome post on everything related to safety while paddling.
 This is one of the best resources we have found if you're looking for gear, techniques, general information, on safety for big water paddling

-Thanks to Alec Wing for finding this somewhere on the internet.
+Thanks to Alec Wing for sharing this.
 Always good to keep in mind!

 Palawan Entry Traffic Pattern

-This has made the rounds on WhatsApp and email many times.
+This has made the rounds on our club WhatsApp group chat and email many times.
 This is how things are supposed to go when you exit and return to SPC via the gap at Palawan Island, Sentosa.
 The top part shows what NOT to do.
 The bottom part illustrates the proper traffic patterns.